cemreyilmaz/preprivalry/README.md

 data <- preprocessing_subject(directory,exp_list,subj,ses)
 ```

-The output can be saved also as an excel file as following:
+The output can be saved also as an excel file after organizing as a
+table:

 ``` r
 library(preprivalry)